M 3:00PM-5:00, W 3:00-3:50; By Appointment

 Dr. Honey’s chief hobby is playing the violin; his daily regimen includes an hour with Bach and Paganini.
 He also enjoys composing poetry in classical Chinese and exchanging verses with like-minded scholars in China.
 He also likes hiking and playing sports with his sons.
 He and his wife enjoy traveling and studying foreign languages together.

-Research InterestsAfter devoting twenty years to a wide-ranging research agenda that included Chinese historiography on Asian nomads, the history of Western sinology, and the history of poets from Guangdong, Dr. Honey now concentrates on the Confucian classics and the history of classical scholarship.
-He has composed three vols. and is now working on vol. four of a projected five volume set on _History of Chinese Classical Scholarship_.
+Research InterestsAfter devoting twenty years to a wide-ranging research agenda that included Chinese historiography on Asian nomads, the history of Western sinology, Western classical studies (in Chinese) and the history of poets from Guangdong, Dr. Honey now concentrates on the Confucian classics and the history of classical scholarship.
+He has published three vols. of a projected five vol. set titled _A History of Chinese Classical Scholarship_.
 The English versions of vols.
-1, 2, and 3 are now under publication review.
+1 (Zhou period), 2 (QIn Han and Wei Jin), and 3 (Northern and Southern Dynasties, Sui, and Early Tang) were published in 2021 by Academica Press, Washington D.C.
+Vol. 4 will be out by early 2024.
+Vol. 5 should be completed sometime during 2026 or 2027.
 The Chinese translation of vol. 1 was published in 2018 by Social Sciences Academic Press; vol. 2 of this series appeared in the summer of 2019.
-A volume of his poetry written in classical Chinese with English translation is now being edited for publication in Taiwan.
+Vol. 3 will come out in mid-2023.
+A volume of his poetry written in classical Chinese with English translation is now being prepared for publication considered in Taiwan.

 Teaching InterestsDr.
 Honey teaches courses on classical Chinese language, traditional Chinese literature,and early Chinese philosophy.